 Eakins painted this portrait of Miller at the school, in the Broad and Pine streets building now called Hamilton Hall.
 In Lloyd Goodrich's 2-volume work on Eakins, PMSIA student Charles Sheeler is quoted describing Eakins' visits to the school.1 The painting used to hang in Miller's office in Hamilton Hall.

-Leslie William Miller (1848-1931) served as the first principal of the Pennsylvania Museum and School of Industrial Art (PMSIA, now The University of the Arts College of Art and Design) from 1880 to 1920.
+Leslie William Miller (1848-1931) served as the first principal of the Pennsylvania Museum and School of Industrial Art (PMSIA, now The University of the Arts College of Art, Media & Design) from 1880 to 1920.
 He took PMSIA from a school that had opened in 1877 with just a few drawing classes and developed a curriculum that would come to include art education, illustration, architectural drafting, interior design, sculpture, painting, pottery, stage and costume design, metal and iron work, furniture, stained glass, bookbinding, and museum curatorship.

 Born in Brattleboro, Vermont, on August 5, 1848, Miller studied at the School of the Museum of Fine Arts, Boston, and graduated from the Massachusetts Normal Art School (now Massachusetts College of Art) in 1880.
 According to archival records at Massachusetts College of Art, he was the 113th student admitted and received Diploma A in 1874 (which allowed him to teach drawing in the public school system) and Diploma B in 1880.2 He worked for a time as a portrait painter.